- Customer experience and customer access are even more paramount now than the minute before you started reading this article.

 A call center handles incoming and outgoing customer interactions, handle more complex interactions like customer / patient intake, care coordination, handling billing related queries, processing prescriptions related calls etc.

-I grew my medical group practice leveraging a call center.
+I grew my medical group practice leveraging a medical call center.
 I treated them as offsite partners and let them help me with finding, servicing and retaining patients.

 Take a medical call center as an example.
 Before using a callcenter, my practice used to have an answering service that didn’t bring more value than an automated IVR would have provided.
 My callcenter handled